Cinema of Malaysia: Early films, 1933–41

-Malaysian cinema began in 1933 with Leila Majnun, which is based on a classical Persian story of two ill-fated lovers.
+Malaysian cinema as truly experienced by its public began in 1933 with Leila Majnun, which is based on a classical Persian story of two ill-fated lovers.
 Directed by B.S.
-Rajhans and produced by the Singapore-based Motilal Chemical Company of Bombay, the cast was derived from a local opera group.
+Rajhans and produced by the Singapore-based Motilal Chemical Company of Bombay, the cast was derived from a local bangsawan group.
 Inspired by the success of this project, two brothers, Run Run and Run Me Shaw, decided in 1937 to import filmmaking equipment from Shanghai and begin the production of Malay films in a small studio at Ampas Road in Singapore.
 However, they were only able to produce five or six films prior to the Japanese invasion in 1941.

 Many actors from these early films came from the bangsawan theatre scene, bringing the exaggerated character of their usual performances to the new art form, aided by the endorsement of the Shaw Brothers.

-Under Japanese colonial rule, 1941–45
+Under Japanese occupation, 1941–45

 In 1941, when the Japanese occupied Malaya, the first Japanese film companies found local film production to be extremely limited.
 The exhibition market was dominated by overseas Chinese companies, most notably the Shaw Brothers.
 The Japanese would later use Malaya for exactly the same purposes, even receiving the help of the Shaws to break into their extensive Southeast Asian film exhibition network.
 Although Malaya never became a major film production center under the Japanese, it was a strategically important film market for Japan and a convenient outpost for moving films into and out of Southeast Asia.

 The Japanese film studios shot a number of films in Shonan (what the Japanese renamed Singapore during the occupation) depicting the area in similar ways to the Japanese frontier.
 Films such as Southern Winds II (続・南の風, 1942, Shochiku Studios), Tiger of Malay (マライの虎, 1942, Daiei Studios) or Singapore All-Out Attack (シンガポール総攻撃, 1943, Daiei Studios) presented the area as an exotic land rich in resources, occupied by simple but honest people.
 Japanese colonial films also associated the region with sex as many 'Karayuki-san', or prostitutes, had been either sold to brothels or chosen to go to Southeast Asia to earn money around the turn of the century.
 Karayuki-san (からゆきさん, 1937, Toho Studios), Kinoshita Keisuke's Flowering Port (花咲く港, 1943, Shochiku Studios), and later, Imamura Shohei's Whoremonger (女衒, 1987, Toei Studios), which were all shot at least partly on location, are examples of the extent to which this subgenre dominates the representations of Malaya in Japanese cinema.